Automated-Islet-Analysis/Automated_Islet_Analysis/README.md

 ## Demo

 ### Launch GUI
   - Open IntelliJ
   - Open this project with File > Open and then select this project
--
+  - Set the Project SDK with File > Project Structure > Project, set 15, check that 15's path corresponds to the JDK that was installed earlier.
+You can see the path by clicking on edit.
+  - Build project by clicking on gradle on the top right of in IntelliJ then selecting Tasks > build > build
+  - Run project by clicking on gradle on the top right of in IntelliJ then selecting Tasks > application > run

+### GUI
+  - Load Video_for_Demo that is located in the video folder of the project by pressing load button
+  - Analyse demo video by pressing the analyse button and chooseing the configuration and the actions to be performed
+  - Visualise the result of the analysis in the data tab.
+Under data > ROIs, you can also add ROIs manually
+  - Compute the mean intensity of the ROIs in Data > Results
+  - Save the results from the different analysis and the mean intensity measurements

 ---